TWIA policyholder claim payment checks are often written to both the policyholder and their mortgage company. Here’s why, and what to do next.

 Why is my mortgage company on my check?

-This is because often, as a prerequisite of lending money to buy a home, the mortgage company will require you to:
+Often, as a prerequisite of lending money to buy a home, the mortgage company will require you to:

-- Get a home insurance policy, and
+- Purchase a home insurance policy, and

 - List the mortgage company’s interest on the policy.